 Summer Earnings Replacement Grant - Learn how you can earn a need-based award on top of your Sorensen Fellowship stipend.

 Sorensen Fellows must be Brandeis sophomores or juniors in the fall of 2015.
+Fellows must be in good standing.
+Fellows must be on campus in the fall of 2016.
 Students from any major are eligible.
-Fellows must be on campus in the fall semester after your summer internship.
 We are pleased to consider applications from those who have previously applied.

 Since the first group of Fellows in 1998, the Sorensen Fellowship program has changed several times to reflect a changing world.
 In 2016:

 - Students abroad in the spring are eligible.
 Students can take their spring preparatory course in their study abroad program, and join the spring Fellowship gatherings via Skype or phone.
 Today's technology makes this more doable, and today's students are more accustomed to virtual interactions.
 Some students may choose to extend a spring semester abroad with a summer Sorensen Fellowship in the country in which they are studying.